Wojkowice

-The town has used to be in Katowice Voivodeship, but has been part of the Silesian Voivodeship since its formation in 1999.
-Wojkowice is one of the cities of the 2,7 million conurbation – Katowice urban area and within a greater Silesian metropolitan area populated by about 5,294,000 people.
+The town used to be in Katowice Voivodeship, but has been part of the Silesian Voivodeship since the formation of the voivodeship in 1999.
+Wojkowice is one of the cities of the 2.7 million conurbation – Katowice urban area and within a greater Katowice-Ostrava metropolitan area populated by about 5,294,000 people.
 The population of the town is 8,927 (2019).

 Location and districts

 Wojkowice borders the gmina of Bobrowniki, and the towns of Będzin (the district of Grodziec), Siemianowice Śląskie (the district of Przełajka), and Piekary Śląskie (the districts of Dąbrowka Wielka and Brzozowice-Kamień).
 In 2002, the area of the town was 12.77 km2, out of which arable land was 61%.
 Wojkowice in its current form was created on 31 December 1961, out of the merger of two settlements (called "colonies"): Wojkowice Komorne and Żychcice.
 On 18 July 1962, Wojkowice was granted town rights.

 History

 The settlement of Wojkowice Komorne was first mentioned in 1271, while the existence of Żychcice (Zyhcych) was first documented in 1277.
 In that year, a Roman Catholic parish was opened in nearby Kamień, together with church of St. Peter and Paul.
 The area of Wojkowice was probably destroyed in the devastating Mongol invasion of Poland (1240s).
 Jan Długosz in his works mentions Wojkowice, but does not write about Żychcice.
 In the late Middle Ages, the area belonged to the Silesian Dukes of Bytom and Cieszyn, who after Mongol raids initiated a program of settlement, founding several new villages.

 In the 15th century the area of Wojkowice became property of Bishops of Kraków, as part of Duchy of Siewierz.
 In the 1470s Jan Długosz wrote in his Liber beneficiorum that Wojkowice Komorne was a village in the parish of Siewierz.
 The Duchy of Siewierz existed until 1790, when it was merged with the Kraków Voivodeship of the Lesser Poland Province of the Polish Crown.
 In the late 1780s, the population of Wojkowice Komorne was 214, with 32 houses.
 Iron ore was already mined in the area.
 Both villages (Wojkowice Komorne and Żychcice) remained part of Polish–Lithuanian Commonwealth until 1795.
 After the Third Partition of Poland, the territory of former Duchy of Siewierz was seized by the Kingdom of Prussia, as part of the newly established province of New Silesia (October 1795).